 For Doors 1, 2, 3, 4, and 5, click the GIF widget for the Dialogue.
 Then, start typing the word of whatever theme you’re looking for, and click to add it to the Dialogue:

 You can add the text widget and more buttons that help keep the conversation going.

 The “play again” button returns a player to the Game Intro chatbot page where they’re given the option of Doors 1 to 5 again!

-Another CTA lets users sign up for chatbot goodness themselves.
+Another CTA (call-to-action) lets users sign up for chatbot goodness themselves.

 At this point, the bot works!

 And you can set up the bot to trigger if a user says something…

 Q&A Triggers are useful for assigning bots to your frequently asked questions.

 If someone asks “directions” you can set up a bot that responds with the address and a link to a map.

 If someone asks for “pricing” your bot answers back with pricing.